mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - Fixed a bug in `SetGoniometer <algm-SetGoniometer>` where it would use the mean log value rather than the time series average value for goniometer angles.
 - `ConvertToMD <algm-ConvertToMD>` now uses the time-average value for logs when using them as ``OtherDimensions``
 - The input validator is fixed in :ref:`MostLikelyMean <algm-MostLikelyMean>` avoiding a segmentation fault.
+- Fixed a bug in :ref:`ExtractSpectra <algm-ExtractSpectra>` which was causing a wrong last value in the output's vertical axis if the axis type was ``BinEdgeAxis``.

 Python
 ------